Mandla-tech/gizmo-website-project/README.md

 You can view a live demo of the website [here](https://mandla-tech.github.io/gizmo-website-project/)

-You can also viw a livew demo [here] (https://gizmo-website-project.netlify.app)

 ## Project Structure

 The project consists of the following files and directories: